You can interact with a chart to explore your data and get more information.

 - Ensure your chart is in select mode by clicking the Select Mode button in the chart window.

-- To clear a selection from a chart, click a blank area of the chart, or click Map > Selection > Clear on the ribbon.
+- To clear the selection, click a blank area of the chart, or click the Clear selection button in the chart window.

 Interactive selection allows you to explore features of interest and can also be used as a filtering mechanism.
 For example, you might use selection to highlight features of interest and run a geoprocessing tool on the selection set.
 You could also choose to export the selected features as a new layer or table.